 Some people think that a Llama and an Alpaca are the same animal, but they are not.
 The llama is twice as big as an alpaca.
 Another big difference between a llama and an alpaca is their ears.
 Alpacas have short ears and Llamas have longs ears that stand up straight.
 Unlike llamas alpacas do not spit.
-Llamas and alpacas have been known to breed with each other.
-When this happens the animal that is born is called a huarizo.
+Llamas and alpacas have been known to breed with each other. when a llama and alpaca have a baby together it is called a huarizo.
 Huarizos cannot breed or have babies.

 What do Llamas Look Like?

 Llamas are big animals.
 They are tall and can grow to be 6ft.
 A full grown llama can weigh between 280-500 pounds.
 A llama’s feet have two toenails and a soft leather like pad on the bottom.
 Llamas can carry 25%-30% of their body weight.
-Because they are able to carry heavy loads to haul goods. used to haul goods.
-Llamas do not have hair instead they are covered in wool not hair.
+They were domesticated because they are able to carry heavy loads to haul goods. used to haul goods.
+Llamas do not have hair instead they are covered in wool.
 Their wool can be a variety of colors including gray, black, white, and or tan.
 Their wool can be a solid color or come in many patterns.
 Llamas wool is used to make clothing. blankets, hats and scarves.
 Their wool repels water, is lightweight and does not have lanolin a substance found in sheep’s wool.
 Llama’s have two ears.
 When they are pushed back it means they are feeling upset or threatened, When their ears are straight up it means they are happy and curious.